MalcolmMielle/bark_monitor/README.md

 Get it today: `pip install bark-monitor` or `snap install bark-monitor`.

+> ATTENTION: if you found this repo on GitHub, this is a mirror of <https://codeberg.org/MalcolmMielle/bark_monitor> and PR won't be accepted on GitHub.
+> This mirror is only here to have snapcraft build available.
+> Please report issues on CodeBerg.

 ## Introduction

 Do you also have neighbor who accuses your dog of barking all the time, want to kick you out of your flat because of it, even though you know _it's not true_?